-I recently returned from a vacation in beautiful Lake George, NY where we rented an awesome house with great friends.
+I recently returned from a vacation in beautiful Lake George, NY.
+We rented an awesome house with great friends.
 As we unpacked and set things up I began to wonder if we’d be recycling – weird, I know!

 My husband’s “loving” comment was actually helpful.
-It got us all talking about what we could and couldn’t recycle at the house, how we needed to sort things and what day trash and recycling would be picked up.
+It got us all talking about what we could and couldn’t recycle at the house, how to sort things and what day trash and recycling would be picked up.
 It also got us talk about Greenily – bonus!

-Upon his return to the group he proudly announced to me (and showed off!) his awesome, incredible job of sorting all of the recycling.
+Upon his return to the group he proudly announced to me his awesome, incredible job of sorting all of the recycling.
 He had spent close to an hour – if not more – separating out all of the recyclables from the previous week’s renters into multiple bins!